 Oregon Law Review was founded in 1921 by the faculty at the University of Oregon School of Law.
-It is the oldest continuously published law journal in the Pacific Northwest and has been student run since 1967.
+It is the oldest continuously published law journal in the Pacific Northwest and has been run by students since 1967.

 Originally focused on Oregon law, the breadth of scholarship published by Oregon Law Review has expanded greatly over the years.
 Contributors to the Review have included scholars, practitioners, judges, and even Justices of the U.S. Supreme Court.
 With each issue we publish, the Oregon Law Review staff seeks to advance legal scholarship with innovative, top-quality articles.

-If you have any questions regarding Oregon Law Review, the submissions process, or our annual symposium email us at email@example.com.
+If you have any questions regarding Oregon Law Review or the submissions process, email the Editor-in-Chief.